pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 - Through the `Account Factory console` that is part of `AWS Service Catalog`.
 - Through the `Enroll account feature` within AWS `Control Tower`.
 - From your AWS `Control Tower landing zone’s management account`, using `Lambda` code and `appropriate IAM roles`.

+## AWS Control Tower

+It `establishes a landing zone that` is based on the best-practices blueprints and enables governance using guardrails you can choose from a pre-packaged list.
+The landing zone is a well-architected, multi-account baseline that follows AWS best practices.
+Guardrails implement governance rules for security, compliance, and operations.

 ---